Tempering (metallurgy): Embrittlement

-Embrittlement occurs during tempering when, through a specific temperature range, the steel experiences an increase in hardness and a reduction in ductility, as opposed to the normal decrease in hardness that occurs to either side of this range.
+Embrittlement occurs during tempering when, through a specific temperature range, the steel experiences an increase in hardness and a reduction in ductility, as opposed to the normal decrease in hardness that occurs on either side of this range.
 The first type is called tempered martensite embrittlement (TME) or one-step embrittlement.
 The second is referred to as temper embrittlement (TE) or two-step embrittlement.

 One-step embrittlement usually occurs in carbon steel at temperatures between 230 C and 290 C, and was historically referred to as "500 degree [Fahrenheit] embrittlement."
 This embrittlement occurs due to the precipitation of Widmanstatten needles or plates, made of cementite, in the interlath boundaries of the martensite.
 Impurities such as phosphorus, or alloying agents like manganese, may increase the embrittlement, or alter the temperature at which it occurs.
 This type of embrittlement is permanent, and can only be relieved by heating above the upper critical temperature and then quenching again.
-However, these microstructures usually require an hour or more to form, so are usually not a problem in the blacksmith-method of tempering.
+However, these microstructures usually require an hour or more to form, so are usually not a problem in the blacksmith method of tempering.

 Two-step embrittlement typically occurs by aging the metal within a critical temperature range, or by slowly cooling it through that range, For carbon steel, this is typically between 370 C and 560 C, although impurities like phosphorus and sulfur increase the effect dramatically.
 This generally occurs because the impurities are able to migrate to the grain boundaries, creating weak spots in the structure.
 The embrittlement can often be avoided by quickly cooling the metal after tempering.
 Two-step embrittlement, however, is reversible.
 The embrittlement can be eliminated by heating the steel above 600 C and then quickly cooling.